greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CLOSE.html.md

 ## <a id="section7"></a>Compatibility

-`CLOSE` is fully conforming with the SQL standard.
+`CLOSE` is fully conforming with the SQL standard. `CLOSE ALL` is a Greenplum Database extension.

 ## <a id="section8"></a>See Also